Waiting On God

 Surrender

 We do not know what God has in store for us.
 My twenty-year-old self desperately longed to return to India to serve the children there beyond the five months I had been given, but God had other plans.
 Instead, He chose to give me a wonderful husband and place me in a small American town where He had two other children who needed me to care for them for a season.
-My twenty-three-year-old self longs for the foster children in my care to remain with me the twelve months I was promised, yet I very likely may have to let them go to someone I do not know much sooner than I hoped.
+My twenty-three-year-old self longs for the foster children in my care to remain with me longer, yet I very likely must let them go into an uncertain situation and future very soon.
 This is when surrender comes into play.
 To wait on the Lord means to give up our own ideas of how we think things should work out.
 To surrender ourselves to Him entirely.
 To hand the pen to God and let Him write the story.
 It is when we do not know what God has in store that we learn what it means to walk by faith.

 George Muller, a man who cared for hundreds of orphans through trusting Christ completely, once wrote on how to ascertain the will of God.
 The first step he says is to, “seek at the beginning, to get your heart into such a state that it has no will of its own in regard to a given matter.
 Nine-tenths of the trouble with people generally is just here.
 Nine-tenths of the difficulties are overcome when our hearts are ready to do the Lord’s will, whatever it may be.
 When one is truly in this state, it is usually but a little way to the knowledge of what His will is.”
 Betty Stam, a young missionary to China who was martyred, once prayed: “Lord, I give up my own purposes and plans, all my own desires, hopes, and ambitions, and accept Thy will for my life.
 I give myself, my life, my all utterly to Thee, to be Thine forever.
 I hand over to Thy keeping all of my friendships; all the people whom I love are to take second place in my heart.
 Fill me and seal me with Thy Holy Spirit.
 Work out Thy whole will in my life, at any cost, now and forever.
 To me to live is Christ.
 Amen.”
 This is what it looks like to be surrendered to God.
 We must relinquish ourselves entirely to Him.
 We must be willing to get out of the way and let Him work.
 At times this will mean standing still as Naomi told her daughter-in-law Ruth, “Sit still my daughter until you see how the matter will fall.”